a film by Haim Tabakman

 To that end, Zohar Strauss as Aaron and Israeli heartthrob Ran Danker as Ezri say as much by way of eye movements and periods of silence, as they do with passionate embraces and words.
 That their love is an affront to those around them, goes without saying.
 Yet interestingly, it is here that screenwriter Merav Doster injects a critical subplot, having Aaron rebuke a women over her love for a man outside the promised suitor chosen by her father, all the while knowing that he himself is guilty of soiling the purity of the Mafia-like enforcers of the faith, he represents.
 Let he who is without sin cast the first stone - indeed.

-Gay Visibility - more than expected.
+Gay Visibility - covert / overt.

-Nudity - surprisingly yes.
+Nudity - surprisingly, yes.

 Overall - file under ...
-4+ stars.
+4 stars.

-UK General Release 14.May.2010
+UK General Release: 14.May.2010.

-screened as part of the 24th London Lesbian & Gay Film Festival 2010
+screened as part of the 24th London Lesbian & Gay Film Festival, 2010.

 starring: Zohar Strauss, Ran Danker, Tzahi Grad, Tinkerbell, Isaac Sharry,